History of Virgin Galactic in Timeline

 December 2018: VSS Unity Achieves First Suborbital Space Flight

-On 13 December 2018, VSS Unity VP-03 achieved the project's first suborbital space flight, reaching an altitude of 82.7 kilometers and officially entering outer space by U.S. standards.
+On 13 December 2018, VSS Unity achieved its first suborbital space flight, VSS Unity VP-03, reaching an altitude of 82.7 kilometers and officially entering outer space by U.S. standards.

-On 13 December 2018, VSS Unity reached a height of 82.7 km above the Earth at speeds close to three times the speed of sound, earning commercial astronaut wings for the two pilots.
+On 13 December 2018, VSS Unity reached a height of 82.7 km above the Earth at speeds close to three times the speed of sound.
+Mark "Forger" Stucky and Frederick "CJ" Sturckow earned commercial astronaut wings from the US government for the accomplishment.

 In 2018, Virgin Galactic's VSS Unity spaceship achieved its maiden spaceflight.